-- a regulatory perspective, as described in the CRD IV / CRR, by which all Pillar 1 risks are required to be covered by regulatory capital; - an internal perspective developed around a comprehensive review of the Pillar 1 risks specified in the Basel regulation as well as the Pillar 2 risks as defined in the Risk Appetite Statement retained by BNP Paribas Fortis and identified as material within the framework of the Risk Inventory System.
-From this perspective, Pillar 1 and Pillar 2 risks are assessed using internal quantitative approaches, completed, as necessary, by qualitative assessments and dedicated monitoring frameworks.
+Within the ICAAP, the adequacy of the capital for the risks incurred by BNP Paribas Fortis is done from an internal perspective.
+It is developed around a comprehensive quantification of the capital requirement generated by the Pillar 1 risks specified in the Basel regulation as well as the Pillar 2 risks identified as material within the framework of the Risk Inventory System.
+From this perspective, the capital required to cover the Pillar 1 and Pillar 2 risks are assessed using internal quantitative approaches, completed, as necessary, by qualitative assessments and dedicated monitoring frameworks.

 Capital planning is based on the most recent actual and estimated financial data available.
-These data are used to project future capital requirements, in particular by factoring in the Bank's goal of maintaining a first-class credit rating to protect its origination capability, its business development targets and anticipated regulatory changes.
+These data are used to project future capital sources and requirements, in particular by factoring in the respect of the regulatory requirements, the Bank's goal of maintaining a first-class credit rating to protect its origination capability, its business development targets and anticipated regulatory changes.

-Capital planning consists of comparing the capital ratio targets defined by BNP Paribas Fortis with projections of future capital consumption, and testing their robustness in a stressed macroeconomic environment.
+Capital planning consists of comparing the regulatory requirements and the capital ratio targets defined by BNP Paribas Fortis with projections of future capital consumption, and testing their robustness within different scenarios, including in stressed macroeconomic environments.